everydayrain/christopherbauer.org/_posts/2022-6-13-Another-Pi-hole-Blog.md

 author: Chris
 title: Installing Pi-hole on a RPI3B+
 ---
-I hesitate to make a post writing up my experience installing Pi-hole because, even back in 2019, the installation was a snap.
+I hesitate to write up my experience installing Pi-hole because, even back in 2019, the installation was a snap.
 As it turns out, I had to go through this process again in 2022 when I updated the OS on my Raspberry Pi.
 Still, because installing Pi-hole was my first experience with Linux it deserves the write-up treatment.
 It was also my first experience completing a project using CLI tools.
 I have to pay tribute to that victory, to that event that helped me see the virtue of Unix machines.
 So buckle up for my take on installing Pi-hole!

 For those that don't know, Pi-hole bills itself as a "DNS sinkhole."
 And with that, Pi-hole has already provided us with  riches in the form of including "sinkhole" in our daily vocabulary.
 Basically they mean its a network-based adblocker.
 I won't go into the details of how a DNS sinkhole works in this post, as there is ample documentation on [Pi-hole.net](https://docs.pi-hole.net/).